Survive The Onset

 Tony stumbled back, gripping him tight. ”Easy,” Tony laughed.

 Tony pulled back and looked at him properly.
-Same bright eyes.
-Same easy grin.
-But there was something in Michael’s face now: a steadiness that hadn’t been there two years ago when their parents died.
+There was something in Michael’s face now: a steadiness that hadn’t been there two years ago when their parents died.
 When Michael was twenty-two and broken and had to figure out how to be an adult alone.

 “I’ve missed you, brother,” Tony said.